intel/intel-extension-for-transformers/examples/deployment/neural_engine/squad/length_adaptive_transformer/README.md

 # Quantized Length Adaptive Transformer

 The implementation is based on [Length Adaptive Transformer](https://github.com/clovaai/length-adaptive-transformer)'s work.
-Currently, it supports BERT and RoBERTa based transformers.
+Currently, it supports BERT based transformers.
+This example support FP32 precision.

 [QuaLA-MiniLM: A Quantized Length Adaptive MiniLM](https://arxiv.org/abs/2210.17114) has been accepted by NeurIPS 2022.
 Our quantized length-adaptive MiniLM model (QuaLA-MiniLM) is trained only once, dynamically fits any inference scenario, and achieves an accuracy-efficiency trade-off superior to any other efficient approaches per any computational budget on the SQuAD1.1 dataset (up to x8.8 speedup with <1% accuracy loss).
 The following shows how to reproduce this work and we also provide the [jupyter notebook tutorials](../../../../../../docs/tutorials/pytorch/question-answering/Dynamic_MiniLM_SQuAD.ipynb).